section-engineering-education/engineering-education/content/articles/integrating-firebase-database-in-django/index.md

 - After typing in our project name, we click on the continue button, which takes us to the screen asking if we want google analytics in our project.
 We do not need analytics in our project, and you can click the toggle button or click continue.

-- Next, we need to select our account and click on create project.
+- Next, we need to select our account and click on the `create project` button.
 This takes a few seconds to create.
 ![Project created](/engineering-education/integrating-firebase-database-in-django/created.png)

 - Now that our project has been created, we click on continue, which redirects us to our project's dashboard.